137 Ventures raises $137 million for start-ups investment fund

-SAN FRANCISCO San Francisco-based 137 Ventures said it raised $137 million for its second fund, underscoring the eagerness of investors to buy shares in start-ups before they hold initial public offerings.
+SAN FRANCISCO San Francisco-based 137 Ventures said it raised $137 million (80.04 million pounds) for its second fund, underscoring the eagerness of investors to buy shares in start-ups before they hold initial public offerings.

 The firm, which buys private-company shares from company founders, early employees, and other investors, counts companies such as data-analytics business Palantir, space-exploration firm SpaceX and blog site Tumblr among its portfolio.
 Tumblr sold to Yahoo!
 Inc last year for $1.1 billion.